Container volume health status displays as "Unknown" in the web UI after an ESXi host upgrade

 Issue/Introduction

-1. Existing container volumes show health status as Unknown.
+• Existing container volumes: Health status shows as Unknown.

-• No compliance data is returned, so health API returned error.
+• Because no compliance data is returned, the Health API returns an error:

 Cause

-• The issue is caused due to failure to retrieve compliance data for the affected FCDs.
+• The issue is caused due to failure in retrieving the compliance data for the affected FCDs.
 During compliance checks, Storage Policy-Based Management (SPBM) service initiates a call to fetch compliance information.
 However, no data is returned for certain volumes, leading to an error in the health status display.

-• This indicates that compliance check is failing to retrieve necessary policy information, which results in health API being unable to provide accurate status updates.
+• Such failures indicates that compliance check is failing to retrieve necessary policy information, which results in health API being unable to provide accurate status updates.

-• This issue is a result of missing or outdated policy association data after the ESXi upgrade.
+• These errors are a result of missing or outdated policy association data following the ESXi upgrade.

 Resolution

-If the above symptoms match, please contact Broadcom Support for a resolution
+If observed symptoms match those described above, contact Broadcom Support for a resolution

 Additional Information

-Note: The vSAN Default policy is typically Datastore Default policy for a vSAN datastore.
-In cases where policy association is missing, the UI may display the policy as “Datastore Default,” causing compliance checks to fail and health status to appear as “Unknown.
+Note: The vSAN Default Storage Policy is typically the Datastore Default policy for a vSAN datastore.
+In cases where the policy association is missing, the UI may display the policy as “Datastore Default,” which causes compliance checks to fail and the health status to appear as “Unknown.”